 The Contractor shall not change or substitute any School Bus without prior written approval of the Board or its representative.

-3.12 Sale or Transfer of Rights Prohibited.
+3.12 Assignment, Sale or Transfer of this Contract is Prohibited.

 This contract is not a negotiable instrument pursuant to the Uniform Commercial Code.
-The Contractor shall not transfer, sell or assign rights under this Agreement without first receiving the express approval of a majority of the membership of the Board in an action taken at a regular meeting or at a called meeting of the board convened specifically for this purpose.
+The Contractor shall not transfer, sell or assign rights, duties or obligations under this Agreement.

 3.13 Driver Training.